rubinius/rubinius-website-archive/_posts/2014-11-11-rubinius-3-0-part-2-the-process.markdown

 It seems that since software is technology, then it must be mechanical.
 Of course, this is not a new realization.
 We spend a lot of time arguing whether we should apply manufacturing or construction analogies and methods to creating software.
 However, software is not primarily mechanical.

-In fact, software is much more like biological systems than mechanical systems.
+Really, software is much more like biological systems than mechanical systems.
 We needlessly impose mechanical limitations on software.
 In software, we can build something figuratively in mid-air, with neither support nor suspension.
 It's a choice we made to model software on mechanical processes.
 We can choose differently.

 The fact that features are constantly being developed does not mean that a system must be chaotic.
 Children do not wait till they are full-grown to chew on things.
 And while they are chewing on things with baby teeth, their adult teeth are growing.
-Some transitions (like loosing teeth) can be disruptive, but for the most part, they get along fine even as their abilities are constantly developing.
+Some transitions (like losing teeth) can be disruptive, but for the most part, they get along fine even as their abilities are constantly developing.
 Why don't we choose biology as a model for creating software?

 As opposed to mechanical systems, biological systems are *very well adapted* to functioning as a whole while changing or growing.
 Consider the difference between a plant growing from a seed and building a car.
 It's only at the very end of the manufacturing process that a car is able to function as a whole.
 Meanwhile, the fundamental metabolic processes in a plant function from the very beginning.
 The plant changes as it grows, so not every part is functional at the start.
 The key is to decide which parts should function first.

 Another important aspect of biological systems is where the boundaries lie.
 There are cellular boundaries, system boundaries, and the organism as a whole, which has a boundary between itself and its environment.
 These boundaries serve the dual purpose of keeping things separate but in contact.
 Along with these boundaries, different parts of a biological system have different degrees of resilience.
 For example, a skeleton versus soft tissue.
-These two concepts&#151;boundaries and joining different types of resilience&#151;can be useful in understanding software releases.
+These two concepts&#151;boundaries and joining different types of resilience&#151;can be useful in understanding software release.
 I'll return to them later.

 ### Releasing Costs A Lot